turingschool/try-turing/js-newbies/index.md

 We are so glad you are here!
 To get set up...
 1. Open up <a target="blank" href="http://repl.it/">repl.it</a> in a browser (preferably Chrome) and log in to your account.
-1. Please change your zoom name to first, last initial, and pronouns, like this: _Kaitlyn V. (she/her)_.
+1. Please change your zoom name to first, last initial, and pronouns, like this: _Brandi G. (she/her)_.
 Not sure how to do that?
 Hover over your image in the zoom gallery, click the three dots, and select Rename.
 1. Heads up!
 We will ask you to briefly introduce yourself in a minute.
 <br>